 With these three objectives in mind, you can now come up with activities to achieve them.
 For every objective, you should have three kinds of activities or parts of your lesson plan:

-To get ESL students to read and pronounce the names of body parts correctly in English:
+A good practice is to chart out To get ESL students to read and pronounce the names of body parts correctly in English:

 By the time you’ve thought about how you want to present, practice and produce, you’ve already come up with your lesson activities, but just in case you’re still stuck, here are a few ideas to get your creative juices flowing: